hibernating-rhinos/RavenFS/Docs/markdown/intro/what-is-ravenfs.markdown

 RavenFS is a distributed file system designated for large files handling.
 It offers a transactional data storage, supports a file indexing and an efficient synchronization accross WAN by minimizing the amount of transferred data.

 RavenFS is built on a client-server architecture.
 A server is a HTTP Web Server, responsible for storing and serving files as well as the synchronization of file updates to slibing servers.
 A client part communicates with the server by generating HTTP requests.
 There are two possible ways to perform an operation on the server - by using [Client API](../client-api) available to any .NET or Silverlight application, or by [directly accessing the server's RESTful API](../http-api).
+A server's response is always formatted as JSON.

 ## Basic concepts